OscarAspelin95/dx_rs/README.md

 # Description
 The Rust programming language is really coming along with respect to fullstack development.
-This project has one goal - create a Rust fullstack microservices application (local and on gcp).
+This project has one goal - create a Rust fullstack microservices application (local and on GCP).

+# Current State
+The Dioxus frontend currently is lagging behind, partially because of awaiting the official Dioxus 0.7.0 release and partially because a lot of focus has been directed towards the API, MinIO and NATS.

 # Features
-- ✅ Todo list (only for testing purposes).
+- ✅ Todo list Dioxus component (only for testing purposes).
 - 🚧 Fastq parser
     - ✅ File upload.
     - ✅ Api endpoint.